-Alumnae/i borrowing does not include access to electronic resources from off-campus, or to EBL ebook library.
+Alumnae/i borrowing does not include access to electronic resources from off-campus, ebooks, EZ-Borrow, or ILL.

 Alumnae/i access to JSTOR and Mango Languages is provided through the Alumnae Assocation and may be accessed via Athena's Web.
 For more information, please see the Alumnae Assocation page.